HaudegenHH/react-ecommerce-webapp/README.md

 **Conclusion: reducers are really just these object representations of these values that receive actions.
 And then these action intern will update the values inside of the reducer object.**

 First i start with the change of the previous written userContext with now using a userReducer.
+Then i migrate over the cartContext with a cartReducer.
+And finally ill migrate to using Redux.

 From this point i switch to a new branch which i call "reducers"!
 Further explanations in the files that i ll push to that branch.